Showing posts with label Lune. Show all posts

 Today, Devil's Bridge stands as a testament to the rich history and enduring legends of the Yorkshire Dales.
 Its Grade I listed status ensures its preservation for future generations, allowing visitors to experience a tangible link to the past.
 As we gaze upon its weathered stones and listen to the gentle murmur of the River Lune, we are reminded of the monks, the daredevils, and the Devil himself – all of whom have left their mark on this remarkable bridge.
 A place where history, legend, and natural beauty intertwine, Devil's Bridge continues to captivate and inspire, offering a glimpse into the heart of the Yorkshire Dales.

 The pictures were taken on the 4th April 2015 using a Polaroid is2132 bridge camera.
-Clicking any image should open a link in another window to my Colin Green Photography store on Zazzle.
+Clicking any image should open a link in another window to my Colin Green Photography, Devil's Bridge Category on Zazzle.